Updated List of Countries for Indonesia Visa on Arrival (VoA) 2026

 The current regulations govern the activities allowed under a Visa on Arrival for Leisure Purpose (previously known as Visit Visa Exemption or VKSK).
 This includes visits by tourists, government officials, business representatives, people attending meetings, and those in transit.

-Visa on Arrival applications are submitted upon arrival at designated immigration checkpoints in airports, harbors, or cross-border posts.
+Visa on Arrival applications are submitted upon arrival at designated local immigration offices in airports, harbors, or cross-border posts.
 The required documents include:

 • Passport valid for at least six months from your arrival date